miqrogroove/xmb/README.md

 Our code moved to GitHub on 1 January 2025.

-Branch 1.9.12 is the latest stable version.

-The Master branch is currently unstable.
-It is a future version under development.
+The Master branch is now XMB 1.10 Beta.

 Visit [xmbforum2.com](https://www.xmbforum2.com) for more resources.

-## Getting Started (stable)
+## Getting Started (ZIP)

-Copy the XMB files to your web server.
-Keep the "install" or "upgrade" folder as needed and delete the other one.
+Copy and unpack the XMB files to your web server.
+Visit the `/install/` path to complete the setup.

 You will need a MySQL database and connection details to get started.

-## Getting Started (master branch)
+## Getting Started (Clone)

+The clone method enables you to pull future updates from the master branch on demand.

 Composer is required.
 Install it according to the [instructions](https://getcomposer.org/doc/00-intro.md).